andybalham/blog-source-code/blog-posts/easy-lambda-custom-metrics-part-1.md

 TODO: Generate the graphs

 These metrics can be very useful to set alarms on.
-For example, it is important to know if your application is suffering from timeouts, excessive errors, or throttling.
-All these can be alerted on with the built-in metrics.
+For example, it is important to know if your application is suffering from excessive errors or throttling.
+These can be alerted on with the built-in metrics.

 ## Introducing custom metrics